truenas/middleware/docs/userguide/freenas_system.rst

 * **FreeNAS-9.3-STABLE:** this is the maintenance-only mode for an older version of FreeNAS®.
 It is recommended to upgrade to "FreeNAS-9.10-STABLE", by selecting that train, to ensure that the system receives bug fixes and new features.

 To change the train, use the drop-down menu to make a different selection.

+.. note:: the train selector will not allow you to do a downgrade.
+For example, you cannot select a STABLE train while booted into a Nightly boot environment or select a 9.3 train while booted into a 9.10 boot environment.
+If you have been testing or running a more recent version and wish to go back to an earlier version, reboot and select a boot environment for that earlier version.
+You can then use this screen to see if any updates are available for that train.

-It also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.
+This screen also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.

 The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
 When finished, a pop-up menu will list any files with checksum mismatches or permission errors.